-Founded in the early 1940s, the Division of Gastroenterology has had a long history of excellence that continues today.
+Founded in the early 1940s, the Division of Gastroenterology and Hepatology has had a long history of excellence that continues today.

-We have established a number of clinical centers of excellence, including the Crohn's and Colitis Program, the Esophageal Disorders Program, the Functional Bowel Disorders Program, the Hepatology Program, the multidisciplinary Michigan Bowel Control Program, and the Wilson Disease Program.
+We have established a number of clinical centers of excellence including the Esophageal Disorders Program, the Functional Bowel Disorders Program, the Hepatology Program, the Inflammatory Bowel Disease (IBD) Program, the Interventional Endoscopy Program, the multidisciplinary Michigan Bowel Control Program, and the Wilson Disease Program.

 In addition to being leaders in the clinic, our faculty are also leaders in their respective areas of research, which span such varied interests as the role of peptides in the brain–gut interactions in functional bowel diseases to innovative treatments of viral hepatitis and liver cancer.

 We have a Fellowship Training Program in Gastroenterology and we participate in other training within Internal Medicine and the University of Michigan Medical School.
 In addition, we have numerous education programs that are provided to physicians and patients of southeastern Michigan.
 Our Continuing Medical Education network offers three multi-day courses and over 100 single lectures annually.